FH-Cloud-Computing/website/docs/testing/index.md

 **This is a non-exhaustive list.** Use it as a learning guide to be better prepared for the test.
 Remember: if you don't know something, **ask**.
 That's what Slack is for.

+!!! tip
+    These are typical interview questions for a cloud engineer.

 ### Fundamentals

 As indicated in the first lecture you will need to demonstrate an understanding of computer networking to the level